subashstanz/greyatom-python-for-data-science/subashstanz/README.md

-### Project Overview

- analysis of census for a particular region
+Detailed analysis of census using numpy tools